 Set up and Take Down

-The MSR FreeLite 2 is a semi-freestanding tent, meaning it requires stakes at the corners of one end.
-In other words, it cannot be moved without unstaking and restaking.
+The MSR FreeLite 2 is a semi-freestanding tent, meaning it requires staking out at the corners of one end to create a rigid structure.
 We consider this a worthwhile compromise in reducing heft and think that most weight-conscious backpackers will agree.
-For comparison, both the Big Agnes Tiger Wall UL2 (2 pounds 3 ounces) and Nemo Hornet 2P (1 pound 15 ounces) have similar designs to shave ounces.
-Alternatively, heavier freestanding tents are much easier to move around camp and require less time and effort when pitching on uneven or varied terrain.
+For comparison, both the Big Agnes Tiger Wall UL2 (2 lbs.
+8 oz.) and Nemo Hornet 2P (2 lbs.
+6 oz.) have similar designs to keep weight to a minimum.
+Alternatively, heavier freestanding tents like the MSR Hubba Hubba and Nemo Dagger OSMO are much easier to move around camp, sturdier in windy conditions, and require less time and effort when pitching on uneven or varied terrain.